 WHAT WE DO AND WHO WE ARE

-We work on fundamental problems in evolutionary theory concerning collective behavior, collective computation, and collective intelligence—at all levels of biological organization—from societies of cells to societies of individuals to machine-human hybrid societies.
-Our work uses insights and tools from biology, statistical physics, cognitive science and neuroscience, complexity science, animal behavior, information theory, theoretical computer science, and dynamical systems.
+We use insights and tools from biology, statistical physics, cognitive neuroscience, complexity science, animal behavior, information theory, theoretical computer science, and evolutionary theory.
 Our work is empirically grounded and often motivated by deep understanding of model systems.

 WHY COLLECTIVE COMPUTATION?

 Physics is dominated by concepts like pressure, temperature and entropy.
 These emerge through simple collective interactions and provide deep insights into the behavior of the physical universe.

 Biology makes use of comparable collective concepts, including metabolism, conflict management, and robustness but in contrast to physics, these are “functional” properties.
 And whereas physics produces order though the minimization of energy, living systems produce order through the addition of information processing.
 Why biological systems have this extra step and whether it makes them fundamentally subjective and uncharacterizable by laws are big, open questions.

 We propose that biological systems overcome the intrinsic subjectivity of information processing by collectively computing (in evolutionary, developmental, or learning time) their own local macroscopic worlds thereby creating or consolidating regularities that can be used to do work efficiently.
 The macroscopic output can be phenotypic traits, properties of social structure, or properties of system dynamics like the optimal separation of timescales between microscopic and macroscopic behavior.